Developing SSE Type MCP Services

 Content

-# Developing an SSE Type MCP Service
+# Developing SSE Type MCP Services

-For example, if we want to use the MCP service directly in the command line, we can use the `STDIO` transport method.
+For example, if we want to use the MCP service directly from the command line, we can use the `STDIO` transport method.
 If we want to use the MCP service on a web page, we can use the `SSE` transport method.

 - Real-time access to product information and inventory levels, supporting custom orders.